-Retention schedules are developed by the University Records Manager in collaboration with the units which create, use, and maintain the records.
-They are then reviewed by the Information & Records Management Committee before final approval for use by the University Secretary and the Chief Information Officer, who share responsibility for monitoring implementation of Policy 46.
+Retention schedules are developed by the University Records Manager in collaboration with the units responsible for the records.
+Additional input is provided by the Privacy Officer (for records containing personal information) and the Library Special Collections & Archives department (to identify records of long-term historical value) before final approval for use by the University Secretary and the Chief Information Officer.
 All University of Waterloo offices are expected to follow the WatClass retention rules to meet their responsibilities under Policy 46 as information custodians.

 New records classes and their retention schedules are added to WatClass as they are required to support University administration.
-If you cannot find a records class kept by your unit, please contact the University Records Manager for assistance.
+If you cannot find a suitable records class for records kept by your unit, please contact the University Records Manager for assistance.

 WatClass organizes all University records into 12 broad functional categories (with an associated 2-letter code).
 Three core functions represent the primary activities of the University: